 a.
-The candidate must have extensive experience as a fire inspector for a local, state or national entity that is legally responsible for the enforcement of building and/or fire codes.
-Provide specific, quantifiable and qualifiable (simplistic to complex) examples of work performed.
-List the examples (preferably buildings for higher education) in a tabular format such as:
+The candidate must have extensive experience as a plans examiner/reviewer/ checker for a local, state or national entity that is legally responsible for the enforcement of building and/or fire codes.
+Provide specific, quantifiable and qualifiable (simplistic to complex) examples of work performed and the codes and standards (editions) utilized.
+Experience as a design professional working through the process of designing, coordinating with other trade disciplines and submitting designs for permits is an acceptable alternative.
+List the examples in a tabular format such as:

-Project name Value, square footage or description Codes and editions Year Acme College 3-story science center with 2018 IBC, 2018 2020 Science Building laboratories, classrooms and IFC, 2018 LSC, offices, \$50 million 2109, NFPA 45 University of 50,000-square-foot 2021 IBC, 2018 Current ACME Dining combination dining NFPA 1 Hall hall/conference center and kitchen b.
+Project name Value, square footage or description Codes and editions Year Acme Hotel 7-story high-rise hotel including swimming pool, restaurant and integrated parking garage, \$50 million 2018 IBC, 2018 IFC, 2018 LSC 2020 ACME Hardware and Warehouse 500,000-square-foot mercantile store and warehouse 2021 IBC, 2018 NFPA 1 Current b.
 The candidate should be experienced, proficient and knowledgeable of current issues in the field of expertise for the content of this course.
 Active participation with relevant national code and/or standard committees, such as National Fire Protection Association (NFPA) and International Code Council (ICC) committees or state committees for adoption of building and fire codes, is highly recommended.
 List the examples in a tabular format such as:

 Committees Year(s) NFPA 1, Building Systems and Special Occupancies 2016-present subcommittee (alternate) Maryland State Fire Prevention Committee - Code Update 2018 c.
 The candidate should have the necessary education and experience to be capable of presenting all units of the course.
 It is recognized that exceptions may occur where courses are of such a technical nature that no one person may be technically competent to instruct all units.
 Verifiable examples of professional licensure such as Professional Engineer, Registered Architect and Certified Safety Professional can be provided.
-Professional certificates such as Certified Fire Protection Specialist, Certified Building Official, Certified Fire Marshal, and ICC or NFPA Fire Inspector can be submitted.
-State fire inspector certificates have differing requirements which may or may not be recognized nationally.
-Only national certificates will be recognized.
+Professional certificates such as Certified Fire Protection Specialist, Certified Building Official, Certified Fire Marshal, ICC or NFPA Fire Plans Examiner, or ICC General Plans Examiner can be submitted.
+List the information in a tabular format such as: